Ayushsinghcs/aspire-frontend/DEPLOYMENT.md

 - The `netlify.toml` file includes SPA redirects to handle this
 - If issues persist, check the redirect configuration

+### API Endpoint Issues
+- Check Netlify Functions logs in the dashboard
+- Verify the function files are in the correct location (`netlify/functions/`)
+- Ensure the redirects in `netlify.toml` are correct

 ### Performance Issues
 - Static assets are configured with long-term caching
 - Consider enabling Netlify's asset optimization features